dotnet/vscode-dotnet-runtime/.github/ISSUE_TEMPLATE/🐜bug-report--vs-code-runtime-extension.md

 **Exceptions & Errors (if any)**

 **Further technical details**
-- The IDE (VS / VS Code/ VS4Mac) you're running on, and its version
+- Your VSCode Version,
+- The version of the extension that's on your machine.
+- Your operating system details.